Can I use the InterBase ODBC driver with earlier versions of InterBase?

 NUMERIC( 10, 2 )

-will have its precision (10) in the catalog, and this will be reported via the ODBC API to the calling application.
-Older catalogs only stored the length of the storage type, so in the above case, it would be mapped to a double of length 8.
-The ODBC driver will map these types to the maximum available precision, so it is possible that the output of a SQLColumns call for the above column would indicate a precision of 18.
+has precision (10) in the catalog, and this is reported through the ODBC API to the calling application.
+Older catalogs only stored the length of the storage type, so in the case above, it would be mapped to a double of length 8.
+The ODBC driver maps these types to the maximum available precision, so it's possible that the output of a SQLColumns call for the above column would indicate a precision of 18.